JoseRaiders/blog_preview_card/README.md

 ### What I learned

-This challenge (althought my seem small to some) has helped me to improve my coding skills by building realistic projects.
+This challenge (although may seem small to some) has helped me to improve my coding skills by building realistic projects.

 ## Author